holycrap872/ucls-hs-intro-to-cs/CourseMaterial/00_number_systems/04_hexadecimal/lesson_plan.md

     - Do a few sample problems on the board
 - Show LOTR clip
     - https://youtu.be/i6LGJ7evrAg?si=1OSXS3fVbOS8tNrK
-    - What is happing here?
+    - What is happening here?
     - If this was a computer, what would be different
         - byte -> 8 bonfires
 - Today going to do hexadecimal